Potato Crust Herb Quiche

 • Preheat oven to 425

-• Grate the potatoes and onion and drain the liquid out.
-Then squeeze the remaining liquid out and transfer the potato and onion mixture to a large bowl.
+• Grate the potatoes and onion, drain the liquid out, then squeeze the remaining liquid out and transfer the potatoes and onion mixture to a large bowl.

 • Sprinkle in the potato starch, salt and pepper and mix well.